The app is available on Android and IOS. And there is A LOT of great content to listen to, especially in the

 I felt very passionately about these categories, as managing stress was certainly one of the reasons that drove me to find out more about mindfulness in the first place.
 And with breaking my leg a few months ago, I now find myself with some mild anxieties that I never experienced before.
 But I’ll talk about this a little more in a separate post.

 I can’t recommend these two Welzen categories enough, and they are certainly the ones that I will continue to focus on and use in the upcoming months.
-In both categories you get a little explanation of what they are about, as well as a Coaching section with 3 tracks each (3 for Stress and 3 for Anxiety) that tells you about how mindfulness can help with stress and anxiety.
+In both categories, you get a little explanation of what they are about.
+You also get a Coaching section with 3 tracks each (3 for Stress and 3 for Anxiety).
+This section tells you about how mindfulness can help with stress and anxiety.

 You can then explore the Stress Series and the Anxiety Series – each of these contains five 10-15 minute-long guided meditations.
 In total, you get over an hour of guided mediation spread across 5 separate sessions to really help you get the practice you need.

 Similarly to the Sleep Series, once you’ve figured out what works best for you or what you prefer, you can choose 3 different types of meditations in each category (and opt for 5, 10, 15 or 20 minutes).

 There is really a lot more to listen to, learn from and discover in the Welzen Minfulness app, but Stress and Anxiety are really the categories that I’m going to be spending my focus on in the weeks to come.
 They have already helped feel calmer, more in control, more mindful and more self-aware of my thoughts, feelings and emotions, and I’m really looking forward to the changes and improvements they will bring to my daily life.

 So watch this space, as I’m sure this isn’t the last time you’ll hear about my mindfulness practice.
 And I have a feeling it won’t be the last time you hear about the Welzen app either!